jforissier/hikey_optee/README.md

-This repository contains the software required to boot the HiKey board with OP-TEE:
+This repository contains the software required to run AOSP on the HiKey board with OP-TEE:
 - ARM Trusted Firmware
 - EDK2 (UEFI)
-- GRUB 2
 - Linux kernel
-- BusyBox
 - OP-TEE (OS, driver, client library)
-- OP-TEE tests
+- Download rules to get pre-built AOSP binaries from linaro.org

 ## Usage